-I put together various clips to produce “Hue in a Day – part 1” & “Hue in a Day – part 2” video on youtube.
-It was a tribute to our international team members from not only Calgary, Canada, where NOJF is based but also United States, Hungary and Australia.
-The No Ordinary Journey is another video tribute by 1 of our fantastic Vietnamese volunteers who travelled with us.
+I put together various clips to produce the “Hue in a Day – part 1” & “Hue in a Day – part 2” video on youtube.
+It was a tribute to our international team members from not only Calgary, Canada, where NOJF is based but also the United States, Hungary, and Australia.
+The No Ordinary Journey is another video tribute by 1 of our fantastic Vietnamese volunteers who traveled with us.
 Vietnam travel was very exciting, adventurous and a growing experience.

 You can also watch this video on my youtube channel – Vietnam is No Ordinary Journey

 While there, our mission was also chronicled by VTV4’s Linku Xavier, producer & host, with NOJ’s Mission on EXPAT LIVING

 You can also read an extended version of this article in Vietnam – My Lessons Learned in Leadership.

 I would be capturing them in action for a 30 minute documentary about this registered charity on this specific mission of March 2014.
 Of course, I jumped at this opportunity.
 NOJF works with children with #cerebralpalsy by revolutionizing the care, treatment, understanding, and acceptance of cerebral palsy mainly in Vietnam.

 It was a working holiday with long hot days on a full schedule.
 But I was in my natural element.
 Not only do I experience the culture, people, and scenery of Vietnam but I work with an amazing team of health care professionals with teamwork seldom found in the workplace.